Blog

 INTRODUCING THE IMMUNE SYSTEM

-Understanding how the immune system works is an underestimated part of leading a healthy lifestyle and maintaining optimal well-being.
-The following introduction highlights the known components of a healthy immune system and how all the parts fit together at the cellular level to protect the body from illness.
+Understanding how the immune system works is an often overlooked part of a healthy lifestyle and optimal well-being.
+This article highlights the known components of a healthy immune system and how all the parts fit together at the cellular level to protect the body from illness.

 Immune System Function: What Does the Immune System Do?